Journey (band): 1977–1980: New musical direction, Infinity, Evolution, and Departure

 As Journey's album sales did not improve, Columbia Records requested that they change their musical style and add a frontman who would share lead vocals with Rolie.
 The band hired Robert Fleischman and made the transition to a more popular style, akin to that of Foreigner and Boston.
 Journey went on tour with Fleischman in 1977, opening for bands such as Black Sabbath, Target, Judas Priest, and Emerson, Lake & Palmer.
 Fleischman and the rest of the band began writing and rehearsing new songs, including the soon-to-be-popular track "Wheel in the Sky".
 During a performance before about 100,000 at Soldier Field in Chicago, the band was introduced to Steve Perry.
 Differences between Fleischman and manager Herbie Herbert resulted in Fleischman's departure from the band in September of that year.

 Journey hired Steve Perry as their new lead singer on October 10, 1977.
 Perry made his live debut with the band at the Old Waldorf on October 28, 1977, stepping into His Master's Studios and Cherokee Studios from October to December.
-Herbie Herbert, the band's manager, hired Roy Thomas Baker as producer to add a layered sound approach similar to that of Baker's previous band, Queen.
+Herbie Herbert, the band's manager, hired Roy Thomas Baker as producer to add a layered sound approach similar to that of Baker's previously produced band, Queen.
 With their new lead singer and new producer, the band's fourth studio album, Infinity, released in January 1978, peaked at number 21 on the US Billboard 200.
-The band embarked on a tour in support of the album, when they performed as headliners of a full tour for the first time, beginning with their topping a bill that included Van Halen and the current version of Montrose.
+The band embarked on a tour in support of the album, when they performed as headliners of a full tour for the first time, beginning with their topping a bill that included Van Halen and Ronnie Montrose.